Mulder And Scully Search For William In 'The X-Files' Season 11, Episode 1

 But who exactly is joining the hunt for William?
 There are speculations that the government is also after Mulder and Scully’s son.
 It is possible that William could be the key to unlocking some of the show’s long-standing mysteries and will ultimately bring the series full circle.
 Mulder and Scully might learn about William’s importance right away in The X-Files Season 11, Episode 1.

 There is much to look forward to in the upcoming season.
-In addition to Darin Morgan’s return as writer and director of the highly anticipated fourth episode “The Lost Art of Forehead Sweat”, The X-Files Season 11 will also feature fan-favorite Karin Konoval, who had previously played Mrs. Peacock in Season 4’s “Home”.
+In addition to Darin Morgan’s return as writer and director of the highly anticipated fourth episode “The Lost Art of Forehead Sweat,” The X-Files Season 11 will also feature fan-favorite Karin Konoval, who had previously played Mrs. Peacock in Season 4’s “Home.”
 In addition to that, the series is preparing for Dana Scully’s departure.

 Gillian Anderson has already confirmed that The X-Files Season 11 will be her final season as Dana Scully.
 The actress has previously expressed reluctance to appear in the 11th season but decided that the storyline should get a proper conclusion.